 Depending on your child’s communication style, it can be useful to ask him or her if they have hopes or fears leading into the holidays together…this can be a dinner topic or fireside chat over a board game.

-If you want tools and guidance for this and you do not have support already, Lifestyle Agreements are a specialty of ours at Solutions Transitional Support and we are happy to help!
+If you want tools and guidance for this and you do not have support already, Lifestyle Agreements are a specialty of ours at Solutions Parenting Support and we are happy to help!

 Remember to BE YOURSELF!
 Approach the holidays the way you do naturally while also being mindful of the emotions that others around you are experiencing, so as not to minimize their experience.
 Do not ask your child to stop feeling their emotions because, “c’mon, it’s the holiday season for goodness sake!”
 However, remember that you can validate their emotions without allowing them to take yours over.

-Make sure you are not over committing or letting “obligations” run the show.
-With a child home from treatment, some things need to be different and the community who is a part of your supported system needs to understand that.
-You will not make every event, nor will you even try.
-Be clear and consistent with others about your needs and limitations and do not let guilt or judgment from extended family run your life.
-Be the confident captain of your family’s ship (Susan Stiffelman, Parenting without Power Struggles).
-Be aware of your expectations both of yourself and of others….cut out half of your to do list, delegate, let go of things being done a certain way and pay attention to where the voice comes form that tells you it needs to be done “this way”.
-For your child who is home from treatment, getting something done part way rather than all the way can be helpful…if, for example, helping with the dishes feels daunting, let her know that she needs to get some of them done to help out OR ask her if she is OK with you helping her out and you can do them together.
-You do not need to let her get away with doing nothing, but flexibility can go a long way.
+For your child who is home from treatment, getting something done part way rather than all the way can be helpful…if, for example, helping with the dishes feels daunting, let him know that he needs to get some of them done to help out OR ask him if he is OK with you helping him out and you can do them together.
+You do not need to let him get away with doing nothing, but flexibility can go a long way.

-Down Time is a Must
+11) Down Time is a Must

 Whatever you do, make sure there is time for everyone in your family to have some rest and relaxation, both together and apart, where nothing needs to get done.
 Everyone needs time to recover and some folks need to be with people for this, while others prefer to reboot by themselves with a book.